AgostonSzepessy/raindrop/README.md

+#About
+This is a game where you have a bucket and you have to collect raindrops, while avoiding the rocks.
+You can collect a maximum of 3 rocks before the game is over.
+I wrote this game to learn how to use AJAX to communicate between JavaScript and PHP scripts that access a database.

 #Building
 When I was testing the game, I ran it on XAMPP so that's what the instructions will be using.